kaylamalherbe/PatternAnalysis-2025/recognition/CovNetX_s4747715/README.md

 The train dataset provided was relatively balanced between the AD and NC classes.
 The AD class made up 48.327% of the dataset and the NC class made up the other 51.673%.
 The validation set came out from the train dataset and the split was
 80/20.
 The test set provided was therefore left completely untouched until the model was fully trained and testing was performed.

-Class distribution in dl_aug (Training DataLoader):
+Class distribution in Training DataLoader:
-Class AD (0): 8311
+> Class AD (0): 8311
-Class NC (1): 8905
+> Class NC (1): 8905

-Class distribution in val_dl_aug (Validation DataLoader):
+Class distribution in Validation DataLoader):
-Class NC (1): 2215
+> Class NC (1): 2215
-Class AD (0): 2089
+> Class AD (0): 2089

-### Data Regularisation
-Various data regularisations was added with the aim of improving the generalization of the model.
-This included dropouts and stochastic_depth within the ConVneXt block.

 ## Final Results
-The best test accuracy was 79.155%.
+A total of 60 epochs were run with tuned parameters with the structure and processing discussed.
+The best test accuracy achieved was 79.155%.

-Confusion Matrix
+This performance is shown in the Confusion Matrix below

 ![alt text](images/ConfusionMatrix.png)

 Where 0 is the NC class and 1 is the AD class.

-From the confusion matrix it is clear there is a bais towards false positives than there is to false negatives.
-This is desirable in most medical field imaging problems as it is more severe to have a false negative result as then patients will not be treated whereas a false positive result can be further checked and confirmed.
+From the confusion matrix it is clear there is a bais towards positives as there are more false positives than there are false negatives.
+Although this means performance is lower, this is more desirable than a lean towards false negatives.
+In most medical field imaging problems, it is far more severe to have a false negative result as then issues are no diagnosed and patients will not be treated, whereas a false positive result can be further checked and confirmed.
+Therefore, this balance is acceptable in the context of this task.

+The validation during training shown below indicates that the model has overfit towards the training and validation data, as there is such a large gap between validation accuracy and test accuracy.
+Even with extensive data regulation, additional data augmentation this gap could not be minimised.

 Validation Accuracy vs epochs
 ![alt text](images/ValAcc.png)